Offsetdata/Offsetdata/README.md

 Ensure that the information associated with your NFTs is accurate, organized, and accessible

 ### Web3 Data Storage
-Get advantage of distributed file systems, decentralized database, decentralized cloud storage
+Get advantage of distributed file systems, decentralized databases, decentralized cloud storage

 ### Data Offsetting
 Mitigate environmental impact by reducing carbon emissions associated with data storage and processing

 ### Interoperable Solution
-Allow different networks, applications, and protocols exchange data in a seamless and transparent manner
+Allow different networks, applications, and protocols to exchange data in a seamless and transparent manner

-### DLT IO Librrary
+### DLT IO Library
 Simple and intuitive interface for developers to build Web3 projects and interact with DLT technologies

 ### API Tools